 - Play other games that don’t call for any extra supplies.
 Games like “Red Light, Green Light,” “Mother, May I?” and “Simon Says” are classics for a reason and get your little one moving without being too wild for inside the house.

 - A treasure hunt!
 Take a favorite stuffed animal or other toy and hide it somewhere in the room.
-Again, this game will be shaped by just how old Baby is – you might be able to ask him to cover his eyes while counting to ten as you hide the toy, or you might simply count to ten while you hide it and he keeps his eyes open.
+Again, this game will be shaped by just how old Baby is – you might be able to ask her to cover her eyes while counting to ten as you hide the toy, or you might simply count to ten while you hide it and she keeps her eyes open.
 Then have Baby run and search for the toy.
-The goal here is play, not tricking him, so you can also describe where you’ve hidden the toy if he gets stumped.
+The goal here is play, not tricking her, so you can also describe where you’ve hidden the toy if she gets stumped.

 - Have a dance party!
 Put on some tunes and cut loose.
 Sometimes this is extra fun if you’re grooving to songs that have a special dance, like “Head, Shoulders, Knees, and Toes.”
 You can play a favorite set of songs, a favorite album, or put on something brand new and learn a new dance – some ballet to Tchaikovsky’s Swan Lake, perhaps?
 You can even step it up a notch by pausing the music to play “Freeze Dance!”